top of page

 Adults: 1000-1200 mg.

-Ayurveda generally recommends acquiring our nutrients in small doses throughout the day with whole foods.
+The term osteoporosis was coined in the 1830s, meaning “porous bones,” and there is no word for it in Ayurvedic or Chinese medicine because it is considered a modern disease.
+Ayurveda generally recommends using whole foods in small doses throughout the day to acquire our nutrients.
 Whole foods contain other minerals and vitamins that act as messengers or vehicles, assisting in the proper absorption and assimilation of calcium in the body.